storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/flexmount/page.md

 ## FlexMount Interception Details

-The `-flex` option is synonymous with the `-o cloudrootover=exact -o cloudroot="<mountpoint>"` option, which is used to tell Object Mount to intercept paths that exactly match the cloudroot setting, and to handle them using Object Mount on FUSE.
+The `-flex` option is synonymous with the `-o cloudrootover=exact -o cloudroot="<mount point>"` option, which is used to tell Object Mount to intercept paths that exactly match the cloudroot setting, and to handle them using Object Mount on FUSE.

 When using Object Mount Direct Interception in FlexMount Mode, most "local" paths are intercepted but not acted upon, because they can be handled by the local file system.